-- agreement is made among the Title II Adult Education providers or is made among the CTE-Perkins V recipients. - iii.
-Colleges and providers have the option to pay the one-stop operator as individual entities or to agree for one college/provider to receive the funds for all and pay the one-stop operator. - e.
-When two or more grant recipients or contractors of a required partner program (other than Adult Education and Career-Technical Education Perkins V colleges) are carrying out the program in a local area, all program providers must contribute to the comprehensive center and also to the costs in affiliate or specialized centers where the provider is a participating partner (TEGL 17-16). - f.
-The budget narrative is a required section in the MOU, which must be amended, signed and submitted annually along with the annual one-stop operating spreadsheet in accordance with Section 5 of these guidelines. - 13.
-Cost allocation methodology: Required partners must share costs to operate one-stop centers in proportion to the benefit each partner receives by participating in the local workforce delivery system.
-The proportion of each required partner's FTE staffing dedicated to support the operation of each one-stop center in the local area will be used as the basis for determining each required partner's allocation of the agreed-upon shared costs. - a.
-FTE staffing is defined to include: - i.
-Required partner or contractor FTE staff onsite at the onestop center, and - ii.
-Required partner or contractor FTE staff who are offsite but who are dedicated and available on demand to meet service access requirements via "direct linkage," as defined in Appendices B and I of these guidelines. - b.
+SECTION 2 ANNUAL NEGOTIATION OF LOCAL SHARED COSTS agreement is made among the Title II Adult Education providers or is made among the CTE-Perkins V recipients. iii.
+Colleges and providers have the option to pay the one-stop operator as individual entities or to agree for one college/provider to receive the funds for all and pay the one-stop operator. e.
+When two or more grant recipients or contractors of a required partner program (other than Adult Education and Career-Technical Education Perkins V colleges) are carrying out the program in a local area, all program providers must contribute to infrastructure costs, including a designated affiliate or specialized center, if those partners participate in that designated affiliate or specialized center (TEGL 17-16). f.
+The budget narrative is a required section in the MOU, which must be amended, signed and submitted annually along with the annual one-stop operating spreadsheet in accordance with Section 5 of these guidelines.
+13. Cost allocation methodology: Required partners must share costs to operate one-stop centers in proportion to the benefit each partner receives by participating in the local workforce delivery system.
+The proportion of each required partner's FTE staffing dedicated to support the operation of each one-stop center in the local area will be used as the basis for determining each required partner's allocation of the agreed-upon shared costs. a.
+FTE staffing is defined to include: i.
+Required partner or contractor FTE staff onsite at the one- stop center, and ii.
+Required partner or contractor FTE staff who are offsite but who are dedicated and available on demand to meet service access requirements via "direct linkage," as defined in Appendices B and I of these guidelines. b.
 Required partners must commit a minimum of a .25 FTE staff to provide services at the one-stop center through either onsite program staff or contractor staff, onsite program staff or contractor staff who are cross-trained to deliver services on behalf of another required partner, or through offsite staff available via on demand technology meeting the requirements of "direct linkage" as defined in Appendix I of these guidelines and 20 CFR Part § 678.305(d).